 Uniformed Services & Disabled Veterans

-The information on this page is a summary of regulations and opportunities related to Disabled Veterans and Members of the Uniformed Services.
+The information on this page is a summary of regulations and opportunities related to Disabled Veterans and active duty Members of the Uniformed Services.

 “Uniformed Services” includes Army, Navy, Air Force, Marine Corps and Coast Guard, or their reserve components; the National Guard or Oregon National Guard, commissioned corps of the National Oceanic and Atmospheric Administration, and the Public Health Service of the United States Department of Health and Human Services detailed with the Army or Navy.